DefCon-007/hypertrack-placeline-android/README.md

 ```

 #### Step 2.
 Create and track action

-When the user selects a location, you will get a callback in the ```onExpectedPlaceSelected``` function of your ```MapFragmentCallback``` instance.
+When the user selects a destination, you will get a callback in the ```onExpectedPlaceSelected``` function of your ```MapFragmentCallback``` instance.
 This is the right time to start a trip.
 For starting a trip, you need to create a session.
 This can be achieved by creating a 'visit' [action](https://docs.hypertrack.com/api/entities/action.html).

 You will need two things to create an action.
 1. ```expectedPlace``` - This is the destination for the visit.
 You have it after you select the destination.
 2. ```collectionId``` - A ```collectionId``` is an identifier created by you for the Live Location trip.
 A ```collectionId``` is what needs to be shared with the friend, so they can join your trip and share their location.
 We chose it to be the UUID.
 You can use your own internal identifiers.